worldmateproject/scoping-review-child-robot/README.md

 Potential drawbacks, such as occasional misclassification or over-reliance on prior testing, were mitigated through manual verification and found to be negligible.

+---

+## 6. Data Extraction: Coding of Study Characteristics
+The coding process and extracted features are documented in Final_Full_Features_ScRi.xlsx.
+Below are the key study characteristics and their rationale:

+1. Sample Size: Indicates methodological maturity and research scope.
+Smaller samples often reflect exploratory studies, while larger samples suggest more rigorous designs.
+2. Participant Age: Captures developmental stage; coded as minimum, maximum, and range due to frequent omission of mean/median ages.
+3. Research/Application Domain: Categorized into three global domains:
+    - Academic Support & Tutoring
+    - Language & Literacy Development
+    - Social & Emotional Development
+    Sub-topics were identified based on learning domain or interaction type.

+4. Country of Research: Assigned based on all authors’ affiliations; multi-country studies coded as “Multiple.”
+5. Robot Role: Classified as Tutor, Peer, Tutee, Assistant, Storyteller, or Other (double-checked by two coders).
+6. Interaction Control Approach: Categories include Rule-Based/Scripted, Wizard of Oz, Toolkit/Platform-Based, Reinforcement Learning, Other ML (Non-LLM), LLM, and Not Specified.
+7. Robot Type (Platform): Recorded by brand/type (e.g., NAO, custom-built) and analyzed by Type Frequency (NAO vs. others) and Humanoid Status (humanoid vs. non-humanoid).